Thiromi97/saucedemo_auto/README.md

 ### Key Features

 - **Page Object Model (POM):** Structuring of pages for maintainable code.
-- **PageFactory:** Used for initializing web elements, enhancing readability and maintainability.
+- **PageFactory:** Used for initializing web elements, and enhancing readability and maintainability.
 - **WebDriverManager:** Manages browser drivers automatically.
 - **Assertions with AssertJ:** Simplifies and enhances verification steps.
 - **Java Faker:** Generates dynamic test data for checkout processes.